 "That was weird," Will commented, taking a sip of coffee that the owner pressed into his hand prior to his escape from the woman.
 Benji watched as an expression akin to awe graced his features.
 He raised an eyebrow in silent inquiry.
 "This is exactly how I like my coffee."

-"Oh, so she got your complicated mess right?
-That is fascinating."
+"Oh, so she got your complicated mess you call coffee correct?
+That is weird."

 "No," Will murmured, still staring at the cup and pointedly ignoring Benji's barb about his coffee preferences.
 "I never even placed my order.
 She just gave this to me.
 How did she even know I liked cinnamon and nutmeg?" he paused.
 "I don't think I paid for this either."